Pictures

 Using SVG as a Picture source

-Almost all browsers accept SVG files as a Picture source, but in many browsers you must:
+Almost all browsers accept SVG files as a Picture source, but in many browsers you must assign width and height attributes to the SVG element.
+These values should be integers.

-This first SVG element has a width and height specified in its SVG element, and also has its desired size set.
+This first SVG file has a width and height specified in its SVG element, and also has its desired size set.
 It should display in most browsers:

 <svg xmlns="http://www.w3.org/2000/svg"